Course Catalog - Use Case - How to Build a University Catalog

 • Course Price.
 Note: This value would show up on the Course Page only if there is no EDD product assigned to the course.
 But for selling the course anyway you will need to set the EDD price.

 Course Periods - Add any number of periods.
 You can apply taxonomies here.
-Learn more: Course Catalog LMS - Taxonomies
+Learn more: WordPress Course Catalog Plugin - Taxonomies

 • Code - Code of the course.